luau-lang/luau/SECURITY.md

 Note that Luau does not provide termination guarantees - some code may exhaust CPU or RAM resources on the system during compilation or execution.

 The runtime expects valid bytecode as an input.
-Feeding bytecode that was not produced by Luau compiler into the VM is not supported and doesn't come with any security guarantees; make sure to sign the bytecode when it crosses a network or file system boundary to avoid tampering.
+Feeding bytecode that was not produced by Luau compiler into the VM is not supported and doesn't come with any security guarantees; make sure to sign and/or encrypt the bytecode when it crosses a network or file system boundary to avoid tampering.

 # Reporting a Vulnerability